How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 - In your server job descriptions, focus on achievements over regular duties.

-- If you don’t have much professional experience, focus on transferable skills you’ve gained through other activities.
+- If you don’t have much professional experience to show off on your server resume, focus on transferable skills you’ve gained through other activities.

 - Personalize every resume you send to match the requirements from the job ad.